percona/pmm-doc/source/faq.rst

 ********************************

 When a monitored service metric reaches a defined threshold, PMM Server can trigger alerts for it either using the Grafana Alerting feature or by using an external Alertmanager, a high-performance solution developed by the Prometheus project to handle alerts sent by Prometheus.
-(Both are advanced features that require knowledge of third-party tools.)

 With these methods you must configure alerting rules that define conditions under which an alert should be triggered, and the channel used to send the alert (e.g. email).

+Alerting in Grafana allows attaching rules to your dashboard panels.
 Grafana Alerts are already integrated into PMM Server and may be simpler to get set up.

 Alertmanager allows the creation of more sophisticated alerting rules and can be easier to manage installations with a large number of hosts.
-This additional flexibility comes at the expense of simplicity and requires advanced knowledge of Alertmanager rules.
+This additional flexibility comes at the expense of simplicity.

-Alerting in Grafana allows attaching rules to your dashboard panels.

 .. note::

-   Percona cannot offer support for creating custom rules so you should already have a working Alertmanager instance prior to using this feature.
-(However, we are working hard to bring an integrated Alertmanager solution to make rule generation easy.)
+   We can only offer support for creating custom rules to Percona customers, so you should already have a working Alertmanager instance prior to using this feature.

 .. seealso::